kbase/cdm-task-service/design/design.md

     relative to the root.
 Input files will be available here.
 Defaults to `/job_input_dir`
 * `output_mount_point`
-  * Absolute path that determines where the job output directory is mounted inside the container relative to the root..
+  * Absolute path that determines where the job output directory is mounted inside the container relative to the root.
 Output files must be written here.
 Any files in the directory when the job is complete will be transferred to the appropriate data storage system.
+    Note that all containers share the same output directory on the host; it is up to container authors to ensure that containers don't overwrite each other.
     Defaults to `/job_output_dir`
 * `positional_args`
   * Positional arguments provided to the container at startup.
 * `flag_args`
   * Flag arguments, such as `-i`, `--input-file`, or `--input-file=`.
 If the argument ends with an equals sign, no space is placed between the flag and parameter.
-* `input_files`
-  * The locations of input files in Mnio, starting with the bucket, e.g. `/bucket/myfile.fa`
-* `input_dirs`
-  * The location of input “directories” in Minio.
-The service will list the directory and add all the files to the `input_files` list.
-* `worker_file_mapping`
-  * Determines how to split the input files between workers / containers.
-Ignored if only one worker is requested (see below).
-  * `ordered_split`
-    * Divides the files by the number of workers, rounding up, and assigns the files to each worker based on the order in the list.
-The last worker may thus process fewer files.
-      This is the default.
-  * `split_points`
-    * Split at specific points, specified in `split_points`, in the list of input files.
-      Not allowed if `input_dirs` is specified.
-* `split_points`
-  * If `split_points` is specified as the `worker_file_mapping`, specifies left inclusive indexes into the 0-indexed list of files where the files should be split between workers.
-    E.g. if the splits are [2, 5, 7] and there are 10 files in the list, worker 1 will get files 1-3, worker 2 files 4-6, worker 3 7-8 and worker 4 9-10.
-The length of the split
-    array must be # of workers - 1.

 #### JobInput